top of page

 The film touts some great actors in both leading and supporting roles.
 Some meet and exceed the lofty demands, while others struggle to make a difference.
 Christian Bale is definitely the best part of the film as he carries most of the emotional weight.
 He has so much in his acting arsenal and is able to switch from gruff killer to stoic hero in the blink of an eye.
 Rosamund Pike does well with her conflicted character, who is forced into a new, harder life after the butchering of her family.
 Finally, Wes Studi and Jesse Plemons do respectable jobs with the limited time they get.

-For the most part, the actors that struggle to make an impact are the ones whose characters are underdeveloped.
+For the most part, the actors who struggle to make an impact are the ones whose characters are underdeveloped.
 Ben Foster cameos as a soldier accused of murder, which is part of a side plot that serves no real purpose.
-Foster doesn’t do anything new as he plays the character that gives the same old “we’re not so different” speech a couple of times.
+Foster doesn’t do anything new as he plays the character who gives the same old “we’re not so different” speech a couple of times.
 Timothée Chalamet surprisingly turns up here, trying to add to his already fabulous 2017.
 His silly French accent and his four total lines of dialogue make him laughably bad.
 Fortunately for him, most people won’t bring this film up when talking to him.

 While it is ambitious, Hostiles can be slow and rambling as it hopelessly tries to keep your full engagement.
 No fingers or blame can be pointed, only wishes that there could have been something more.
 It’s not good, it’s not bad, it’s just alright.